dshanske/simple-location/readme.txt

 * Map Providers include Wikimedia, MapBox, Google, Mapquest's Open Static Map, HERE, and Bing
 * Geocoding Providers include the Mapquest hosted version of Nominatim, Google, and Bing.
-* Location Providers only offer HTML5 Browser Geolocation and a Provider that takes the location setting out of the author profile
+* Location Providers offers HTML5 Browser Geolocation, a Provider that takes the location setting out of the author profile, and [Compass](https://github.com/aaronpk/Compass), a self-hosted option for storing your location.
 * Weather Providers include OpenWeatherMap, Dark Sky, and the US National Weather Service.
 Dark Sky does not support stations.